Destroy666x/MyBB-Style-Your-Nick/README.md

 **Info**:
 ---------

-Plugin for MyBB forum software, coded for versions 1.8.x (will probably also work in 1.6.x/1.4.x).
+Plugin for MyBB forum software, coded for versions 1.8.x (will probably also work in 1.6.x/1.4.x - not without hook changes anymore).
 It allows users to change their nickname styling in the User CP (based on group permissions).
 1 core edit, 1 new database table, 14 new database columns, 8 new templates, 1 template edit, 11 new settings
 Released under GNU GPL v3, 29 June 2007.
 Read the LICENSE.md file for more information.